-The term 'Debt Fund' is explained in detail and with examples in the Trading edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Debt Fund' is explained in detail and with examples in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 A Debt Fund refers to an investment pool.
 This might be either an exchange traded fund or a mutual fund.
 In it the core assets will be various types of fixed income investments.
 They could choose to invest in longer term bonds or shorter term ones, money market instruments, securitized products, or even floating rate debt.
 The debt funds feature lower fee ratios on average than do the comparable equity funds.
 This is in part because the total management costs prove to be significantly lower for the debt funds than for the equity funds.

 The primary objectives for investing in a debt fund will commonly be the generation of income as well as preservation of the original capital.
 They often consider their performance against a comparable major benchmark as a means of measuring success and judging absolute returns with these debt funds.
 As such, they will invest in as many promising opportunities as they can find.
 This might include MIP’s monthly income plans, liquid funds, STP’s short term plans, Gilt funds, and FMP’s fixed maturity plans.

 In general, these debt funds will be preferred by those investors who do not want to experience scary high volatility which investing in the stock market easily often can present.
 It means that such a debt fund will deliver low but steady income as compared to equity funds.
 Yet the volatility is minor by comparison.
 Debt funds like these provide a number of advantages.